St. Anne’s Church: Timeless Beauty. Sacred Serenity.

 The belief in St. Anne’s Church as the birthplace of the Virgin Mary is also supported by the proximity of the site to the Pools of Bethesda, where Mary’s parents, Joachim and Anne, are said to have encountered each other.
 The story goes that after years of barrenness, Anne received a divine message that she would conceive and bear a child.
 In gratitude, Anne and Joachim dedicated Mary to God, making her birthplace of great significance to Christian believers.

-Church Of Saint Anne, Jerusalem
+Church of Saint Anne, Jerusalem

 Picture credit: Shmulikc1204, CC BY-SA 4.0 via Wikimedia Commons